Understanding the Basics

 Use a level and a straight edge (or chalk line) to mark some horizontal lines across each wall to be tiled.
 I usually space these lines about 2 feet apart but exact spacing is not important.
 You only use these H lines as a reference, to ensure that your top row of tiles is level and straight relative to your lines.

-Step 2: Mixing and Applying Thinset Mortar
+Step 2: Thinset Mortar - Types, Mixing and Applying

 First off, I would recommend that you stay away from any premixed tile mortar, mastic or tile adhesive.
 These products are great for decorative tile work like your kitchen backsplash, but generally not a good idea for structural tile installations like the shower floor and shower wall.

 I usually prefer to use modified thinset rather than unmodified.
 Modified is simply a mortar that contains polymers (plastics), in addition to the cement and sand in the unmodified version.
 The biggest benefit of polymer modified mortars is that they generally have a longer pot life (longer time in bucket) than unmodified mortar.
-They’re also easier to work with on vertical surfaces because they’re more sticky, with less slumping.
-There are many good thinsets out there, but I often use Schluter All-Set, simply because it’s the mortar that Schluter Systems created for use under their Kerdi sheet waterproofing membranes.
+They're also easier to work with on vertical surfaces because they're more sticky with less slumping.

 I always pay close attention to mortar consistency when I lay shower tile.
 Although most people (including professionals) don’t seem all that worried about thinset mortar thickness & consistency, it’s actually very important.
-Thinset that’s too thick or too thin can compromise tile bonding and reduce compression strength.
+Thinset that's too thick or too thin can compromise tile bonding and reduce compression strength.
+For more details, check out my post: How to mix Thinset.

 Trowel:

-I mostly prefer to use a 1/2″ square notch trowel (see image) when I’m laying one foot square tiles or larger.
-The larger notch size allows for a little more flexibility, especially when installing on an uneven substrate.
-As I mentioned above, an uneven substrate is going to cause tile lippage problems, so a little deeper mortar bed will allow you to better match the tile edges even over an uneven surface.
-For tiles under 1 foot square, I will use a 1/4″ x 3/8″ or 1/4″ x 1/4″ trowel.
-For mosaics, I usually use a 1/16″ V-notch.
+As I mentioned above, an uneven substrate is going to cause tile lippage problems, so a thicker mortar bed will allow you to better match the tile edges over uneven surfaces.
+For tiles under 1 foot square, I will use a 1/4" x 3/8" or 1/4" x 1/4" trowel.
+For mosaics, I usually use a 1/16" V-notch.

 Spreading Thinset:

-Using the flat side of a notched trowel, spread a layer of thinset mortar onto the prepared substrate to a thickness roughly matching the notch depth of your trowel (1/2″ deep for 1/2″ notched trowel), covering a small section at a time.
+Using the flat side of a notched trowel, spread a layer of thinset mortar onto the prepared substrate to a thickness roughly matching the notch depth of your trowel (1/2" deep for 1/2" notched trowel), covering a small section at a time.
 Avoid spreading too much mortar at once, as it will dry out before you notch it and embed the tiles.

 Then with the notched side of the trowel angled roughly 45 degrees to the surface, sweep your trowel across the thinset in a single direction.
 This allows the raised areas of mortar to collapse and spread over the substrate and the back of the tile.
-If the trowel lines change direction under your tile, air between the notches may not escape.
-With air is trapped under your tile, mortar lines won’t collapse fully, which reduces thinset coverage.

 Another important step is to back-butter your tiles before setting it into place, especially if you're installing lower density ceramic tiles.
 Back buttering is simply applying a thin scratch coat of fresh mortar to the back, before setting it into place.

-Many types of tiles can extract water out of the mortar after setting, so there’s always a risk of a poor tile adhesion, especially if the mortar has skimmed over.
-So make sure you ALWAYS back-butter your tiles!
-If the tiles are too large to handle, you can use a back-buttering tool called Back Butter Buddy.
-It makes back-buttering your tiles a little easier and it’s available at most tiling wholesalers or online.
+Many types of tiles can extract water out of the mortar after setting, so there's always a risk of a poor tile adhesion, especially if the mortar has skimmed over.
+So, make sure you ALWAYS back-butter your tiles!
+You can see my brother Dave back buttering in the image below.

 Step 3: Cutting Tiles